sambs/angular-sb-dropdown-select-multiple/Readme.md

 [![Build Status](https://travis-ci.org/sambs/angular-sb-dropdown-select-multiple.png?branch=master)](https://travis-ci.org/sambs/angular-sb-dropdown-select-multiple)

-An angular directive for searching for and selecting one or more options displayed in a dropdown list.
+AngularJS directive for selecting one or more options displayed in a dropdown list.

 Example markup: